josearosa/josearosa.github.io/_publications/2009-10-01-paper-title-number-1.md

 ## Work in Progress

 ### **Peer and Role Model Effects in Academic Competitions**
-A project exploring whether exposure to high-achieving peers in competitive academic settings alters students’ future aspirations and performance.

 ---

 ### **Family Formation and Crime**
 <small>*with Zhangping Cai*</small>
-We study how early-life exposure to crime affects long-term family structure and fertility decisions.

 ---